Publishing a u3a Website

 Introduction #

-By using the SiteWorks plugins, together with tools provided by WordPress, a fully functional website can be published with ease.
+With the SiteWorks plugins and the tools provided by WordPress, a fully functional website can be easily published.

-This user guide provides a brief overview of the process, including a typical workflow, together with information on security, accessibility, etc. In this user guide, the generic term webpage(s) is used to describe Pages, Posts, Events and Group pages, and Notices.
-It is expected that before using these guides a u3a Web Manager and/or Administrator has followed and completed the training documents provided by the SiteWorks team.
+This user guide provides a brief overview of the process, including a typical workflow and information on security, accessibility, etc. In this user guide, the generic term webpage(s) describes Pages, Posts, Events and Group pages, and Notices.
+Before using these guides a u3a Web Manager (or Administrator) has followed and completed the training documents provided by the SiteWorks team.

 Publishing Workflow #